1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenkoism.md

 [^12]:“Lysenko for  many years proposed to mix superphosphate with lime before applying it to the soil.
 This procedure is absurd because it transforms superphosphate into an insoluble form, tricalcium phosphate”  (Medvedev and Lerner, p.
 172)

 [^13]: “We were shown how well the organic-mineral mixtures work.
 Very well, but it would be good to see a neighboring plot where other methods of fertilizing were used for comparison” (Medvedev and Lerner, p.
-174)
+174 (Medvedev and Lerner, p.
+174) They do science with fertilization very poorly here
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1Njc4NDE3OV19
+eyJoaXN0b3J5IjpbLTIwNTcxMTU5NzFdfQ==
 -->